Does your current profile name match the name in your passport?

 On a sunny afternoon, a harbour cruise or tour of the markets with a local guide is a great way to pass the time.

 International dishes are easy to find in Mumbai, but for an authentic regional taste, Irani (Iranian-style) cafés and street-food vendors are the best option.
 Don't miss the opportunity to experience Indian sweets such as kulfi falooda (Indian ice-cream), or a taste of vada pav ( a vegetarian burger).
 Enjoy authentic Maharashtrian cuisine such as sabudana vada (deep-fried dumplings) or zunka bhakri (spicy vegetable dish served with roti).

 Dining at a traditional Irani café is the perfect place to sample samosa as you mingle with the locals.
 Thali, a complete meal with bread, rice, pickles and a variety of curries, is popular here.
 Or cool off during hot Mumbai summers with Melwad ice cream from a street vendor.

-Shopping in Mumbai gives you a chance to experience the contrast between rich and poor, from the street vendors and bazaars to the array of luxury goods available in the city’s air-conditioned malls.
-Take a local guide and haggle for clothing, carpets, souvenirs and jewellery at the city's bazaars.
-Fashion Street is the best place for affordable clothing, whilst Colaba Causeway is popular for carpets and souvenirs.
-For jewellery, head for Zaveri Bazaar.
+Shopping in Mumbai is inexpensive by Western standards.
+Street vendors and bazaars share the city limits with air-conditioned malls.
+Retain a local guide and haggle for clothing, carpets, souvenirs and jewellery at the city's bazaars.
+Head for Fashion Street, an excellent source of affordable clothing; then Colaba Causeway, where you can find carpets and souvenirs.
+For jewellery, visit Zaveri Bazaar.

-Look out for hand-stitched leather jackets in Dharavi, Khadi clothing and handicrafts as well as saris and pashminas.
+In Dharavi, be on the look-out for hand-stitched leather jackets, khadi (homespun cotton fabric) clothing and handicrafts, as well as saris and pashminas.